didac-94/aic2018/README.md

 - War mode (an enemy unit has been spotted):
-  - Recruit troops subject to economy restrictions and in hardcoded proportions of class (70% W, 20% A, 10% K was our last try iirc). **Improvement:** Based on the observed composition of the enemy army, generate a suitable counter-composition (e.g. if enemy is all warriors make all archers, rock-paper-scissors yada, yada).
+  - Recruit troops subject to economy restrictions and in hardcoded proportions of class (70% W, 20% A, 10% K was our last try iirc). **Improvement:** Based on the observed composition of the enemy army, generate a suitable counter-composition (e.g. if enemy is all warriors make all archers, rock-paper-scissors yadda yadda).
 This is the major improvement that was next on our list before we ran out of time.
   - Maintain the 2 [Knight](#knights) minimum.

 ### Knights